- The average cost of car insurance in Idaho is $1,901 a year or $158 per month, based on our data analysis.

 Car insurance rates by city in Idaho

-Rexburg is the priciest city in Idaho for car insurance, costing an average of $1,960 annually.
-On the other hand, Meridian is the most affordable city, where drivers pay an average of $1,661 per year for car insurance.
+Rexburg is Idaho’s most expensive city for car insurance at an average cost of $1,960 annually.
+Meridian is the state’s least expensive city, with an average car insurance rate of $1,661 annually.

-The table below shows the average annual car insurance premiums for Idaho’s largest cities.
+Find below the average annual car insurance cost for drivers in some of Idaho’s major cities.

 Select your city below to see the insurance company and its average full coverage rates.